Move Up Guidelines

 3. Each group will be permitted four minutes to score the target, pull arrows and reach the next stake at which point the time allotment procedure repeats.

 4. Any group or individual that fails to adhere to their specified time limit will receive a warning from the range official for the first offense.
-The penalty for a subsequent offense is a deduction of five points from target score for the group or individual.
+The penalty for a subsequent offense is a deduction of five points from that target score for the group or individual.
 Any further offenses will result in disqualification.

 3. After the allotted time the range official may call time and shooters may complete the target being shot.
-Further shooting will cease and scores will be totaled on targets completed and a zero recorded for each incomplete target.
+Further shooting will cease, and scores will be totaled on targets completed and a zero recorded for each incomplete target.

 5. Competitors in Fixed Pin classes may make one “gang adjustment” of their sight during competition without calling a breakdown.
 The adjustment may be made following a shot and prior to proceeding to the next target, under the following procedure: (1) inform the group, and (2) make the adjustment to the whole pin set in front of the group.
 Individual pins may not be adjusted, and further adjustments must be made under Shooting Time Allowed, Rule “D”.